Ideal Gas Control Volume Mole Reactor#

 Energy Equation#

-In the case of the ideal gas control volume mole reactor model, the reactor temperature \(T\) is used instead of the total internal energy \(U\) as a state variable.
-For an ideal gas, we can rewrite the total internal energy in terms of the species moles and temperature:
+In this reactor model, the reactor temperature \(T\) is used instead of the total internal energy \(U\) as a state variable.
+For a general equation of state, write:

 and differentiate it with respect to time to obtain:

-Substituting this into the energy equation for the control volume mole reactor (3) yields an equation for the temperature:
+Combining this expression for \(dU/dt\) with the total energy equation for the general control volume mole reactor (3) yields an equation for the temperature: